How to configure challenger for your chain

 Challenger will refuse to interact with any games if it doesn't have the matching prestate.

-Execute Challenger
+Execute challenger

 The final step is to execute challenger with the required flags.
 It will look something like this (but with required flags added):